 Editorial Teams: Fall semester, each student serves on an editorial team for the fall semester: Fiction, Nonfiction, Poetry, or Art.
+A team will also be formed for our Emerging Voices contest.

 Production Teams: Each student selects a production team on which to serve for the whole year.
-Production comes to the fore spring semester.
+Production duties come to the fore in spring semester.